Almost positive links are strongly quasipositive: Introduction

-\cref{thm:2} implies a purely geometric criterion for quasipositivity of a canonical Seifert surface, which we state as the following corollary. \begin{corollaryA} Let $\Sigma$ be a Seifert surface that is isotopic to a canonical surface.
-Then~$\Sigma$ is quasipositive if and only if every unknot contained in $\Sigma$ is null-homologous in $\Sigma$ or has positive induced framing by $\Sigma$. \end{corollaryA} \cref{cor:thm2viagraph} does not generalize to non-canonical Seifert surfaces; in fact, there exist non-quasipositive Seifert surfaces $\Sigma$ such that all incompressible annuli of $\Sigma$ are quasipositive Seifert surfaces \cite{MR2823096}.
+\cref{thm:2} implies a purely geometric criterion for quasipositivity of a canonical Seifert surface, which we state as the following corollary. \begin{restatable}{corollaryA}{corC} Let $\Sigma$ be a Seifert surface that is isotopic to a canonical surface.
+Then~$\Sigma$ is quasipositive if and only if every unknot contained in $\Sigma$ bounds a disk in~$\Sigma$ or has negative induced framing by $\Sigma$. \end{restatable} \cref{cor:thm2viagraph} does not generalize to non-canonical Seifert surfaces; in fact, there exist non-quasipositive Seifert surfaces $\Sigma$ such that all incompressible annuli of $\Sigma$ are quasipositive Seifert surfaces \cite{MR2823096}.

+Next we observe the following criterion for quasipositivity.
+This allows, see the example below, to determine the strong-quasipositivity status of all prime knots up to 13 crossings, in particular recovering the recently completed calculation~\cite{12} of the strong-quasipositivity status of prime knots up to 12 crossings.
+Throughout this subsection, let $y$ denote a slice-torus invariant. \begin{restatable}{theoremA}{thmD} If $K$ is a knot with a canonical surface $\Sigma$ such that $y(K)=\mathrm{genus}(\Sigma)$, then $\Sigma$ is a quasipositive Seifert surface; in particular, $K$ is a strongly quasipositive knot. \end{restatable} Recall that the Bennequin inequality states $\frac{\mathrm{sl}(K)+1}{2}\leq g(K)$, where $\mathrm{sl}(K)$ is defined in either of the following two equivalent ways; see~\cite{benn}:

+It is a conjecture (popularized by Hedden, Etnyre and Van Horn-Morris amongst others) that the Bennequin inequality is an equality if and only if $K$ is strongly quasipositive; compare also \cite{12}.
+As a consequence of \Cref{prop:s=cang=>sqp}, we confirm this conjecture for knots with canonical genus $\tilde{g}$ (the minimum genus of a canonical surface) equal to the genus. \begin{restatable}{corollaryA}{corE} Let $K$ be a knot with $\tilde{g}(K) = g(K)$, i.e.\ a knot for which the genus $g(K)$ is realized by a canonical surface $\Sigma$.
+The following are equivalent: \begin{enumerate} \item $\Sigma$ is quasipositive, \item $K$ is strongly quasipositive, \item for $K$ the Bennequin-inequality is an equality, and \item $y(K)=g(K)$. \end{enumerate} \end{restatable} Note that for $K$ a fibered knot with fiber surface $\Sigma$, the conditions of (1)--(4) in \cref{cor:g<=>cang=>sqp<=>s=g} are also equivalent \cite{MR2646650}.